 Dr. Joshua Williams is a writer, director, teacher and scholar.
 In 2007, New York Magazine named him "a star of tomorrow" on the basis of his forthcoming novel, Live To Tell Me So.
 His plays have been produced or developed at Theatre Intime, Princeton University, the Capital Fringe Festival, UC Berkeley, CU Boulder, the New York Musical Theatre Festival, CAP 21, Ars Nova's ANT Fest, SUNY Buffalo, the Rhinebeck Writers' Retreat and Play Ground San Francisco / Thick House.
 He was a 2012-2013 member of the PlayGround San Francisco Writing Pool and had two of his short plays read at Berkeley Repertory Theater.
 In 2011, he directed the North American premiere of Ebrahim Hussein's Kinjeketile at UC Berkeley.
-Currently a preceptor of expository writing at Harvard University, Williams’s academic research concerns the political figure of the animal in East African theatre and performance.
+Currently a visiting professor at Brandeis University, Williams’s academic research concerns the political figure of the animal in East African theatre and performance.
 His articles, essays and reviews have appeared in ASTR Online, Theatre Journal, The Johannesburg Salon, Theatre Survey, Africa is a Country, HowlRound, Brittle Paper and The Los Angeles Review of Books.
 Williams holds an A.B. from Princeton University in Comparative Literature with certificates in African Studies and Creative Writing, an M.A. from the School of Oriental and African Studies at the University of London, also in Comparative Literature, and a Ph.D. in Performance Studies at the University of California Berkeley. www.jdmwilliams.com

 KHALIL SULLIVAN: LEAD COMPOSER, CO-LYRICIST,